rayoowoo/TimeUsage/README.md

 * Study D3 visualizations and CSS transitions.

 ### Day 3
-* Add transitions between data sets for multiple year selections.
+* Add clock effect for display hours.

 ### Day 4
-* Add transitions between data sets for multiple year selections.
+* Add clock effect for display hours.

 ### Day 5
 * Dark mode, debug, deploy.

 ## Bonus Features
 * Another clock might be beneficial for comparing and contrasting two specific years.
 * Single year selections are largely static, but multiple year selections have the option of being cycled through rather than averaged as a whole.
 There would be transitions as the proportions change.